libretiny-eu/libretiny/README.md

 </div>

-## LibreTuya is now LibreTiny! 🎉

-We have [renamed the project](https://github.com/kuba2k2/libretiny/issues/92) to LibreTiny, also marking the very first v1.0.0 release, along with a huge structure refactor.
-While some care has been taken to ensure that things don't break, you may still need to update some references in your code to use the new name.

----

 PlatformIO development platform for IoT modules manufactured by Tuya Inc.

 The main goal of this project is to provide a usable build environment for IoT developers.
 While also providing vendor SDKs as PlatformIO cores,